SizeUp to 21.5 inches (55 cm)

 HabitatDeep lagoon and seaward reefs

-- Adult has a long, curved snout with tall anal and dorsal fins.
+- Adults have a long, curved snout with tall anal and dorsal fins.

 - Has vertical blue lines running along the side of the body.

 - Maximum length of 21.5 inches (55 cm).

 Unicornfish are named for the bony horn on their face.